 Make labels with prices and stick them on each item.
 You could use plain stickers for this, or pieces of paper and tape.

 The prices could just be the numerals 1 to 5 to start off, especially for preschoolers.
 This helps teach number recognition.
-Let your child price them as he wants.
+Let kids price them as they want.

 Young children cannot yet be expected to understand the value of items or what to price them, but it’s a good opportunity to discuss it and start teaching preschoolers about money.